 Land Use

 Deemed-to-Comply Standard Proposal

 Town Planning Scheme No.1

 "P" Use Unlisted Use - Drop-in-Centre

 Bicycle Fac ilities

 Deemed-to-Comply Standard Proposal

 Policy No. 7.7.1 - Parking and Access

 2 bicycle bays (one Class 1/2 and one Class 3) Nil

 Ground Floor Design

 Deemed-to-Comply Standard Proposal

 Policy No. 7.1.1 - Built Form Policy - Clause 1.4

-Materials
+Façade Design

+Maximise the width of active frontage including glazing, openings and operable windows to ensure activity, interaction and surveillance of the street.
+Materials The existing glazing to the building has a reflective material and does not provide for any interaction with the street.

 Ground Floor glazing and/or tinting to be a minimum of 70% visually permeable to provide unobscured visibility.
-The existing glazing to the building has a reflective material and does not provide for visibility into the development.
+The existing glazing to the building has a reflective material and does not provide for

-Fences
+Fences visibility into the development.
 Street walls and fences which front the street not accepted Proposed alterations relate to a small portion of the existing fence along Pier Street.
-The proposal

-provides for the installation of an additional pier, and infill to match the existing fence.
+The proposal provides for the installation of an additional pier, and infill to match the existing fence.
 External Fix tures Deemed-to-Comply Standard Proposal Policy No. 7.1.1 - Built Form Policy - Clause 1.11 External fixtures are required to be concealed from the street and surrounding properties, located on the roof, basement or at the rear of the development.
 Air conditioning unit is proposed to be relocated high on the wall at the rear of the building and is visible from Pier Street and adjoining properties.
-Landscaping Deemed-to-Comply Standard Proposal Policy No. 7.1.1- Built Form Policy- Clause 1.5 Minimum area for Deep Soil Zone= 3m 2 The plan depicts existing landscaping which is reduced as a result of the additional 'outdoor 15% of the site area is to be provided with Deep Soil Zone breakout area' and now provides 8.5% of the site as deep soil zone, however no details are provided for canopy cover.
+Landscap ing Deemed-to-Comply Standard Proposal Policy No. 7.1.1- Built Form Policy- Clause 1.5 Minimum area for Deep Soil Zone= 3m The plan depicts existing landscaping which is reduced as a result of the additional 'outdoor 15% of the site area is to be provided with Deep Soil Zone breakout area' and now provides 8.5% of the site as deep soil zone, however no details are provided for canopy cover.
 80% of the rear or side setback area and open-air car parks to be provided as canopy coverage at maturity.